quotechltd/minimal-catnet-example/README.md

 # Minimal CatNet Example

-This code lifts the relevant parts of the CatNet integration away from risks, for debugging purposes.
+This code lifts the relevant parts of the CatNet integration away from our application code, for debugging purposes.

 ## Usage